alphaparticlecode/responsive-screenshots-block/README.md

 # Responsive Screenshots Block
-A Gutenberg block to show off responsive in-device screenshots of a website
+A Gutenberg block to show off responsive in-device screenshots of a website directly in the content.